ScienceOfComputerProgramming/SCICO-D-23-00335/README.md

 the **Model-based Testing** component for generating tests using [EvoMBT](https://github.com/iv4xr-project/iv4xr-mbt),  the **Model of Emotions** component implements the [computational model of emotions](https://github.com/iv4xr-project/jocc), an  [aplib](https://github.com/iv4xr-project/aplib) **basic test agent** for controlling the in-game player-character, and a set of APIs and scripts labelled as the **PX Testing Tool** as an interface for a game designer towards the framework.

-The designer needs to provide these inputs, see ① in the picture:
+PX-MBT requires some inputs that the game designers/developers need to provide inputs; these are ① in the picture.

 | px-mbt architecture |
 |---|